interledger/web-monetization-extension/README.md

 Read the [developer's guide](./docs/DEVELOP.md) to understand the codebase.

-Please read the [contribution guidelines](.github/CONTRIBUTING.md) before submitting contributions.
+Please familiarize yourself with the [contribution guidelines](.github/CONTRIBUTING.md) before submitting contributions.
 All contributions must adhere to our [code of conduct](.github/CODE_OF_CONDUCT.md).

 ## Roadmap